Best Castle Stays in Scotland

 image source: pinterest.com

-If Scotland has the best castles in the world, then Kinross is the crème of it all.
+If Scotland has the best castles in the world, Kinross is the crème of it all.
 I have seen many castles, but none come close to Kinross House Estate.
 We are talking over 100 acres of magnificence.
 Lush gardens and woods create a picturesque backdrop for architectural wonder.
 Talking of architecture, it is the finest you will come across in a long time.

 Before we get inside the hotel, take a moment to soak in the fact that the castle sits at the banks of Loch Leven.
 You are not getting a view like this anywhere else in the world.